Atroshonok/RCShopModular/README.txt

   Change the settings of the database.properties file how it was shown above.
   Copy this file to the folder "conf" of Tomcat server.
   Start the server.

+  Use the login "user" and the password "user" to have the role as client.
+  Use the login "admin" and the password "admin" to have the role as admin.